browserengineering/book/book/scheduling.md

 the rendering cadence is as close to 16ms as possible, and also to avoid task starvation.
-Implement a task scheduler with a priority system that balances these two needs: prioritize rendering tasks and input handling, and deprioritize tasks that ultimately come from JavaScript APIs like `setTimeout`.
+Implement a task scheduler with a priority system that balances these two needs: prioritize rendering tasks and input handling, and deprioritize (but don't completely starve) tasks that ultimately come from JavaScript APIs like `setTimeout`.
 Test it out on a web page that taxes the system with a lot of `setTimeout`-based tasks.